 Speeding tickets here and there won’t impact much.
 However, your driving record will suffer if you collect too many.
-This could make your insurance provider see you as a higher risk, which will almost surely lead to increased rates.
+This could make your provider see you as a higher risk, which will almost surely lead to higher auto insurance rates.

 You Have a Knack for Causing Accidents

 Collisions are bound to happen when there are so many cars on the road.
 But your insurer will consider you a bad driver if you can’t seem to stay out of them.
 This will raise your premiums and could get you the undesirable “high-risk” label.